-My first visit to Ireland was late August 2013.
-At that time I had a few photos and even less information about my Irish ancestors or the history of Ireland and the region where they came from.
-Many of the photos I gathered and used for this website came from a chance meeting on that road trip with one relative and the subsequent ongoing research that continues today.
+My first visit to Ireland was in late August 2013.
+I only had a few photos and even less information about myIrish ancestory or the history of Ireland and the region where my father’s Irish ancestors.
+Many of the photos I gathered and used for this website came from a chance meeting on that road trip and the subsequent ongoing research.

 - Importantly so as to embrace the philosophy of continuous improvement we welcome your ideas, facts and or feedback comments on this site and or anything else presented.
 There will be certain to be some bits of information that are not correct.
 I have put down things the way I found them, and things were often wrong on census forms, other handwritten documents, records written down from the spoken words of a citizen, but written the way the scribe thought it sounded, often because the citizen in those days could not read or write.
 Sometimes people in recent times have given me or someone else information they thought to be accurate, but turns out to be not quite right.
 I can only say I have made every effort to get things down correctly, but inaccuracies are bound to exist.